 Aeria wouldn’t be pleased with the prospect of her snacks being given away without permission.
 In fact, she would be downright petulant about it.
 But at this point it was something she would have to just deal with, or else we’d run the risk of losing the expense account entirely.

-I spent some time drafting the business plan until I took a glance outside the window, past the interior illuminated by the soft glow of a crystal lantern.
+I spent some time drafting the business plan until I took a glance outside the window, past the interior illuminated by the soft glow of a spellstone lantern.
 The carriage was on the road heading into the center of the town from the eastern side, past the stone bridge that cut over the river and onto the main street.
 My home was on the northern side and the woodlands behind them curved around the perimeter of the town to the western side, while the flatter lands to the south led to the local farmlands.

 Turning to Aeria, her tiny body curled up beneath my half-cloak as she slept, I gently nudged her awake with a finger.
 “Aeria, we’re here.
 Wake up and stretch your wings.”